pudly/schmopera-hugo/content/articles/go-see-les-paradis-perdus-remix.md

 date = "2015-10-10T14:36:00-04:00"
 lastmod = "2015-10-13T12:56:00-04:00"
 publishDate = "2015-10-11T13:56:00-04:00"
-slug = "go-see-les-paradis-perdus-remix"
-title = "Go see: Les paradis perdus / Remix"
+short_description = "This week, go see something a little different.
+Originally created by Coleman Lemieux & Compagnie in 2005, Les paradis perdus / Remix is a melding of music and dance that's \"a world within a world.\" The show is part of the new BRIGHT NIGHTS dance/theatre series, and Les paradis perdus features original music by Victoria-based composer Christopher Butterfield.
+Choreographer Laurence Lemieux leads dancers Luke Garwood and Erin Poole in this work that is \"inspired by childhood memories both fond and fearsome.\"" slug = "go-see-les-paradis-perdus-remix" title = "Go see: Les paradis perdus / Remix"
 +++